THE APPRORIATE REPORT MUST BE FILLED OUT BY THE REFEREE AS THEIR DOCUMENTATION OF THE GAME.

 Sample reports are provided below for your reference.
 These examples are not exhaustive and are intended only to provide guidance of what should be included in a complete report.

-If you have any questions or need further information, please contact your assignor or SYSL Senior Administrator.
+If you have any questions or need further information, please contact your assignor, the SYSL Senior Administrator, or the SYSL Deputy Commissioner.

 “At approximately 22 minutes, near the half field line, closer to the spectator’s side of the field, the Steubensville Strikers had possession of the ball.
 The ball was played out over the touchline and a throw in for the Kenosha Kickers was signaled.
 Before play could be restarted, Strikers number 43 (include the players name here if possible) approached Kickers number 18 and in a loud voice yelled “that was your fault”.
 Before any action could be taken, Strikers number 43 then struck Kickers number 18 in the chest with his elbow, knocking number 18 to the ground.
 Several other Strikers players then stepped in to remove number 43 from the area, preventing the incident from expanding.
 Strikers number 43 was then shown the red card, and sent off for violent conduct.
 The match was then played to completion without further incident.”